 Seven teams show up on your laptop screen: Texas, Oregon, Seton Hall, Drexel, Northwestern, Tennessee, and Xavier.
 You rank those teams 1 to 7 by clicking on a circle next to each name.
 Those results are tabulated, and then a new set of teams pops up for your evaluation.
 The teams on your screen are always exceptionally similar in quality — you’re never asked to compare Kentucky to Miami — and over and over again for days on end you make fine distinctions by clicking the mouse.

 This is more or less what the NCAA tournament selection committee’s doing right now on the 15th floor of the Westin in Indianapolis.
-Their mouse clicks will determine the field and its seeding, not any prior words uttered, written, read, or absorbed on the importance of a team’s body of work, margin of victory, the RPI, the eye test, per-possession efficiency, good wins, running up the score, or strength of schedule.
+Their mouse clicks will determine the field and its seeding, not any prior words uttered, written, read, or absorbed on the importance of a team’s body of work, margin of victory, the

 My guiding assumption is that with each year that goes by, those mouse clicks will be informed by better and better information.
 Improvement in such matters is achieved less often by persuasion than by mere attrition.